-The most important diagnostic criteria for PDD is the length of time a patient has been suffering from symptoms of high-functioning depression.
+The most important diagnostic criteria for PDD is the length of time a patient has had symptoms of high-functioning depression.
 If you have had symptoms on most days—for most of the day—for at least two years without a consecutive two-month break in between, you may have PDD.

 Signs of High Functioning Depression

 Persistent depressive disorder may not feel as severe as other forms of depression, but it is still a mental health issue that harms a patient’s well-being.
-People with PDD may find that they struggle to:
+People with PDD may find that they have difficulty with:

-- Feel social or enjoy time around others
+- Feeling social or enjoy time around others

-- Take an interest in activities that they once enjoyed
+- Taking an interest in activities that they once enjoyed

 Do I Have High Functioning Depression?

-If you believe you are suffering from depression, it is crucial to talk to a doctor or another qualified healthcare provider.
+If you believe you are experiencing depression, it is crucial to talk to a doctor or another qualified healthcare provider.